Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: XAI for autonomous driving: A survey

 \subsection{User study-based explanations}

-Finally, except for practical applications, some investigations involve users in case studies to understand the effective strategies for explanation generation in autonomous driving tasks.
+Some investigations involve users in case studies to understand the effective strategies for explanation generation in autonomous driving tasks.
 The key idea of a user study is that getting people's input in designated driving tasks can help improve the adequacy and quality of explanations in autonomous driving.
 Wiegand et al. \cite{wiegand2019drive} perform a user study that identifies a mental model of users for determining an effective practical implementation of an explanation interface.
 The main research question here is to understand what components need to be visualized in a vehicle so the user can comprehend the decisions of self-driving vehicles.
-The study discloses that combining an expert mental model with a user mental model as a target mental model enhances the situation awareness
+The study discloses that combining an expert mental model with a user mental model as a target mental model enhances the situation awareness of the drivers.
+Furthermore, Wiegand et al. \cite{w2020d} investigate situations, in which explanations are needed and methods pertinent to these situations.
+They spot seventeen scenarios where a self-driving vehicle behaves unexpectedly.
+Twenty-six participants are selected to validate these situations in the CarMaker driving simulator to provide insights into drivers’ need for explanations.
+As a result of the user study, the authors identify six groups to highlight the primary concerns of drivers